Ice Age: A Mammoth Christmas: Plot

-The four set off to the North Pole by following the Northern Lights, and move on until they reach a whiteout, which separates them for a moment until they find one another and move on, led by Sid, who mistakenly leads them off a cliff.
+Peaches, Sid, Crash, and Eddie follow the Northern Lights, and move on until they reach a whiteout, which separates them for a moment until they find one another and move on, led by Sid, who leads them off of a cliff.
 As they fall, they are rescued by a flying reindeer, who takes them to the other side of the cliff and introduces himself as Prancer.
-Sid thanks the reindeer and moves on before he nearly falls down the cliff again and is caught by Peaches, who decides that the reindeer will go with them.
-Back at the village, however, Manny attempts to patch up the Christmas Rock with mud and sticks, to poor effect, when Ellie comes along, calling out that she cannot find Peaches, Sid, Crash, or Eddie.
-Diego states that the four of them headed out to the North Pole to find Santa; with that, Manny and Ellie move on to find Peaches and the others, led by Diego, who tracks them by, reluctantly, picking up Sid's scent.
+Sid thanks the reindeer and moves on before he nearly falls down the cliff again and is caught by Peaches, who decides that Prancer will go with them.
+Meanwhile, Manny attempts to patch up the Christmas Rock with mud and sticks when Ellie comes along, revealing that she cannot find Peaches, Sid, Crash, and Eddie.
+Diego states that they went to the North Pole.
+Manny and Ellie move on to find them, led by Diego, who tracks them by reluctantly picking up Sid's scent.

-Prancer and the animals arrive somewhere near the North Pole, seeing sugar plums and peppermint bark.
-As they continue, they are stopped by a mini sloth and the "santourage", who keep out visitors to Santa.
-They move towards Prancer and the animals, causing him to fly up into a block of snow, and as they try to pull him out, the ice cracks, causing an avalanche, ruining Santa's work, and toppling the rescue trio.
-Angered and distraught by the mess, Santa invents the Naughty List after Manny talks about it, causing the mammoth to realize Santa is real and rally everyone to make things right.
-All the animals fix the mess, but Santa has many more gifts than usual, so Prancer volunteers to fly the sleigh.
-He realizes he cannot do it alone so he goes and gets his family, Dasher, Dancer, Vixen, Comet, Cupid, Donner, and Blitzen.
-Then, Santa leaves through the night sky, and everyone is back on the Nice List, even Sid.
-Then, Scrat looks at his present from Santa (which is a small nut), but blows away and gets repeatedly kicked by the reindeer while going around the Earth.
+Peaches, Sid, Crash, Eddie, and Prancer arrive somewhere near the North Pole, seeing sugar plums and peppermint bark.
+As they continue, they are stopped by a group of mini sloths who keep out visitors to Santa.
+They move towards the visitors, causing Prancer to fly up into a block of snow, and as they try to pull him out, the ice cracks, causing an avalanche, ruining Santa's work, and toppling Manny, Ellie, and Diego.
+Angered by the mess, Santa creates the Naughty List after Manny talks about it and puts the animals on it, causing Manny to realize that Santa is real.
+The animals fix the mess and create a sleigh for Santa, but Santa has many more gifts than usual, so Prancer volunteers to fly the sleigh.
+He realizes that he cannot do it alone so he gets his family, Dasher, Dancer, Vixen, Comet, Cupid, Donner, and Blitzen.
+The Naughty List transforms into the Nice List, and Santa leaves through the night sky.